The Power of Combined Security: Safeguarding Employee Credentials With SSO and a Credential Manager

 It’s no secret that threat actors want your passwords.
 Employee credentials can let these threat actors easily burrow into your networks and access your data, whether that data is stored on-premises or in the cloud.
-In fact, more than 80% of data breaches can be attributed to stolen credentials, according to Verizon’s Data Breach Investigations Report.
+In fact, more than 80% of data breaches can be attributed to stolen credentials.

-Many businesses use single sign-on (SSO) technologies to help secure cloud-based web applications and Software-as-a-Service (SaaS) solutions.
-SSO is a secure way of giving workers access to multiple apps using a central identity system.
-Thus, SSO means fewer and stronger passwords, streamlined IT control, added security, and an improved user experience.
+Many businesses use single sign-on (SSO) technology to help secure cloud-based web apps and Software-as-a-Service (SaaS) solutions.
+SSO is a secure way to give workers access to multiple apps using a central identity system.
+Thus, SSO means fewer and stronger credentials, streamlined IT control, added security, and an improved user experience.

 However, system administrators have learned that SSO alone can't reliably protect employee credentials for every account, cloud-based or not.
 And threat actors know that.
 They understand that stealing employee credentials is a high-reward, low-effort way to break into corporate networks and pilfer data.

-The security benefits of SSO and password managers
+The security benefits of SSO and a credential manager

-SSO provides a secure way for you to grant users access to multiple applications with a single set of login credentials per session.
-Once a team member logs in, they are authenticated for all SSO applications for which they have access—without having to remember, type, or reset passwords.
-That can result in fewer password-related help desk calls, which in turn can lower costs and boost operational efficiencies.
+SSO provides a secure way to grant users access to multiple apps with a single set of credentials per session.
+Once a team member logs in, they’re authenticated for all SSO apps to which they have access—without having to remember, enter, or reset logins.
+This authentication method can result in fewer password-related help desk calls, which, in turn, can lower costs and boost operational efficiencies.

-SSO is mandatory for specific business accounts, which gives you more control over mission-critical applications and platforms.
+SSO is mandatory for specific business accounts, which gives you more control over mission-critical apps and platforms.
 At the same time, SSO reduces the number of credentials in use because the technology uses tokens, rather than passwords, for authentication.
-Fewer passwords mean fewer ways threat actors can break into your systems and networks.
+Fewer credentials mean fewer ways threat actors can break into your systems and networks.

-A password manager provides a secure way to make sure that people use strong passwords across both work and personal accounts.
+A credential manager provides a secure way to make sure that people use strong logins for both work and personal accounts.
 The technology automates the generation of unique, complex passwords and encrypts and stores credentials in a centralized location.
-As with SSO, password managers enable individuals to access all their supported applications with one master password.
+As with SSO, credential managers enable individuals to access all their supported apps with one master password.

-Separately, SSO and password managers bring a set of security capabilities that are critical to safeguarding user accounts and credentials.
+Separately, SSO and a credential manager bring a set of security capabilities that are critical to safeguarding user accounts and credentials.
 The real power, however, lies in the combination of the two.
-Here are six ways integrating a password manager with SSO benefits businesses and even employees.
+Here are 7 ways integrating a credential manager with SSO benefits businesses and employees.

-- Password managers can significantly improve an organization’s security posture by identifying and eliminating weak and reused passwords.
+- Credential managers significantly improve an organization’s security posture by identifying and eliminating weak and reused passwords.

-- IT gains greater visibility into all apps and services in use, and it ensures that strong passwords protect unknown services or applications that employees may have installed themselves, a practice known as shadow IT.
+- IT gains greater visibility into all apps and services in use and ensures that strong passwords protect unknown services or apps that employees may have installed themselves, a practice known as shadow IT.

-- Integration of SSO and password managers can ensure that all credentials and metadata are captured and stored in the same central repository.
+- Integrating SSO and a credential manager ensures that all logins and metadata are captured and stored in the same central repository.

-- SSO and a password manager together can reduce the number of credentials used, which, in turn, can limit the number of passwords that can be compromised.
+- Together, SSO and a credential manager reduce the number of logins used, which, in turn, can limit the number of passwords that can be compromised.

-- A password manager integrated with SSO can allow employees to manage their passwords through features like automatic password generation.
+- A credential manager integrated with SSO allows employees to manage their passwords through features like automatic password generation.
 As a result, employees will always have strong, unique passwords for new accounts, and they can easily replace old credentials.

-- Many password managers come with functionality organizations want that SSO alone can’t provide, such as passkey support, dark web monitoring, password health scores, a VPN, and storage for personal logins in addition to professional ones.
+- Many credential managers come with functionality that organizations value and that SSO alone can’t provide, such as passkey support, dark web monitoring, password health scores, a VPN, and more.

-Dashlane truly believes in the power of combining SSO and a password manager.
-That’s why we were the first password manager to use secure enclaves and confidential computing to protect the privacy and security of our customer data.
-With Dashlane’s Confidential SSO solution, Dashlane Business customers can log in to Dashlane with their existing company SSO credentials.
-They have one less password to remember, and admins have one less service to manage—all while still benefiting from the same zero-knowledge architecture.
+Dashlane believes in the power of combining SSO and a credential manager.
+That’s why we were the first credential manager to use secure enclaves and confidential computing to protect the privacy and security of our customer data.
+Dashlane Confidential SSO and Provisioning allows admins to easily set up a credential manager, making it easier for employees to log in to their Dashlane vault safely.
+IT admins can enforce policies and security standards to the credential manager and easily control onboarding and offboarding.
+Employees have one less password to remember, and admins have one less service to manage—all while benefiting from the same zero-knowledge architecture.

-When users log in with Dashlane Confidential SSO, they trust their IDP with their authentication credentials, which are transferred through a secure enclave.
+When users log in with Dashlane Confidential SSO, they trust their IdP with their authentication credentials, which are transferred through a secure enclave.
 The enclave will only deliver secrets when presented with the correct credentials from the user.
-Secrets are transmitted through a secured tunnel, and the data processed inside the enclave remains confidential—even Dashlane cannot access it.
+Secrets are transmitted through a secured tunnel, and the data processed inside the enclave remains confidential—even Dashlane can’t access it.

 Double the security

-For many companies, implementing a low-cost password manager represents a logical first step in securing user credentials and data.
-But password managers alone cannot protect all accounts and cloud applications across the business.
-To do so, you’ll need to combine password management with an SSO solution.
+For many companies, implementing a low-cost credential manager represents a logical first step in securing user credentials and data.
+But credential managers alone can’t protect all accounts and cloud applications across the business.
+To do so, you’ll need to combine credential management with an SSO solution.